kgreen14/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 other?
 Are there any circumstances in which the other representation might be the better choice?

+Example 1 is better suited for a Doctor to easily see all their appointments.
+Example 2 is better suited for a receptionist to see all appointments without having to dig into each doctor.
 > Answer here

 ## Tying It Together